KTM 640 Duke II

 Narrow uphill hairpin bends which can tie a 'proper' race-replica sportsbike in knots are easily dealt with on the Duke.

-It is not really suited to longer trips though - there's little in the way of comfort or equipment, and the tiny fuel tank only holds 11.5 litres (2.5 gal) - barely enough for 160km (100 miles) between refills.
+It is not really suited to longer trips though - there's little in the way of comfort or equipment, and the tiny fuel tank only holds 11.5 Litres (2.5 gal) - barely enough for 160km (100 miles) between refills.

 The Duke's high-specification chassis parts also have a price penalty - it is an expensive machine, costing as much as some 600cc four-cylinder sportsbikes.